 AP® Latin students will read and analyze passages of Caesar's Gallic Wars and Vergil's Aeneid.
 The emphasis of the course will be on reading and understanding the works of these two authors, as well as diving into the historical context of both works.
 Students also look at literary devices and discuss how each author uses Latin and to what effect.
 Students practice these analytical skills not only on the proscribed passages, but also on sight passages from various authors with weekly assignments.
 We will compare the writings of Vergil and Caesar to modern authors and explore the effect these authors have on our world today in class discussions.
 Students prepare translations and essays under time constraints similar to those on the AP® exam.
-Additionally, students peer edit essays to help strengthen their writing and analysis skills.
+Additionally, students edit their peers’ essays to help strengthen their writing and analysis skills.
 All students enrolled in this course will be thoroughly prepared to take the Advanced Placement exam in the spring.
 Command of all aspects of Latin grammar and syntax is a prerequisite for this course.
 This goal is generally achieved in a standard Latin III or Latin IV class.

 "I’ve definitely learned time management and how to take my mistakes and use them to better myself and fix the issues I’m having.
 This is helpful for me to focus on long-term goals."